MicrosoftDocs/azure-devops-docs/docs/git/concepts/mapping-my-tfvc-actions-to-git.md

 # [Visual Studio](#tab/visual-studio)

-In Visual Studio, choose **Team Explorer > Branches > right click on local branch > Publish Branch**
+In Visual Studio, choose **Team Explorer > Branches > right-click on local branch > Publish Branch**

 ![Pushing a branch to remote with Team Explorer](./_img/mapping-my-tfvc-actions-to-git/actionmap-publishbranch.png)

 ---

 To synchronize further updates in your local with the remote repository, you need to push your changes using `git push`.
-The recommended practise using the git command or the Visual Studio IDE is to:
+The recommended practice using the git command or the Visual Studio IDE is to:

 - `fetch` to download content and preview incoming changes from others.
 - `pull` to download and then merge changes from others.